tmax818/phrg-transitioning-from-ruby-to-html/README.md

 ## The Web Platform

-At some point, we will want to allow others to use our applications, typically over the web.
+At some point, we will want to allow others to use our applications.
+Employers, technologists, and customers will assume Web integration as a standard "first option" for delivery.

 The web is an open platform.
 Unlike the mobile application stores, there are no gatekeepers.
 Everyone can publish applications on the web as long as they